JorgeCardona/skills/README.md

 # Configuration
 Contains all configuration files for the Application

+# Log
+Save information about the application log.

+# htmlcov
+Save unit testing coverage information about the application code.

 # Utils
 Contains transversal resources for the application, that is not possible to include in other layers.